 That said, make sure you read your labels carefully on the other ingredients.

-This baked ziti with sausage makes a TON, so it is possible you will have left overs.
+This baked ziti with sausage makes a large batch, so you may have leftovers.
 (Though no judgment if you don’t.)
 In that case, make sure they are stored in an airtight container in your refrigerator for no longer than four days.

-To reheat your left overs, put them in a shallow oven safe container.
-Cover tightly with aluminum foil, and bake for 20 minutes at 350 degrees.
-Alternatively, place in a microwave safe container, make a hole in the middle of your serving of baked ziti, and cover.
-Microwave at half power for about 2 minutes, then stir, recover and add additional time as needed.
+To reheat your leftovers, put them in a shallow oven-safe dish.
+Cover tightly with aluminum foil, and bake for 20 minutes at 350 degrees Fahrenheit.
+Alternatively, place in a microwave-safe container, make a hole in the middle of your serving of baked ziti, and cover.
+Microwave at half power for about two minutes, then stir, re-cover, and add additional time as needed.

-Once you reheat left overs, toss any remaining food that you do not eat.
+Once you reheat leftovers, toss any remaining reheated food that you do not eat.
 Do not put it back in the refrigerator and warm it up again.
 ALways use discretion with leftovers.

 Other Amazing Baked Pasta Dishes